A meta-analysis of Boolean network models reveals design principles of gene regulatory networks

 \subsection{Meta-analysis}

-All analyses were performed in Python 3.7 using the libraries numpy, scipy.stats, and itertools.
-In particular, we wrote a Python script that takes as input a Boolean model, described in standardized format, and returns, among other things, an adjacency matrix of the wiring diagram of the model, as well as completely evaluated update rules.
+All analyses were performed in Python 3.10 using the libraries numpy, scipy, networkx, cana, matplotlib and itertools.
+In particular, we wrote a Python script, available at \href{https://github.com/ckadelka/DesignPrinciplesGeneNetworks}{https://github.com/ckadelka/DesignPrinciplesGeneNetworks}, which takes as input a Boolean model, described in standardized format, and returns, among other things, an adjacency matrix of the wiring diagram of the model, as well as completely evaluated update rules.
 That is, each update rule of $k$ inputs is represented as a vector of length $2^k$, which together with the wiring diagram enables all presented analyses.

-An additional quality check ensured that highly similar models were only analyzed once.
-For any combination of two models, we used the Jaccard index to determine the similarity of the set of model variables.
-We then manually reviewed all pairs with greater than $80\%$ similarity.
-For each pair/multiple of highly similar models, we removed all but one model from the analysis.
-This additional quality control step led to the exclusion of 19 out of the 151 identified GRN models.

-For computational reasons, we restricted most analyses to update rules with 16 or fewer inputs.
-The four GRN models that contained a total of ten rules with more inputs were excluded from the analyses reported in Figs.~\ref{fig:ffl}, \ref{fig:ffl_ffl}, \ref{fig:feedback}, \ref{fig:derrida}, \ref{fig:mistakes}, as the specific types of regulation (activation, inhibition, conditional) and number of essential inputs could not be determined for rules with so many inputs.
+For computational reasons, we restricted most analyses to update rules with 20 or fewer inputs.
+The two models that each contained a single rule with more inputs (GLI1 in the hedgehog signaling pathway~\cite{chowdhury2013structural} is regulated by 24 inputs, while Shc in a multi-scale model of ErbB receptor signal transduction~\cite{helikar2013comprehensive} is even regulated by 27 inputs) were excluded from the network motif and criticality analyses, as the specific types of regulation (activation, inhibition, conditional) and number of essential inputs could not be determined for rules with so many inputs.